apollographql/apollo-client/react-docs/source/mutations.md

 }
 ```

-When we use mutations in Apollo typically result is integrated into the cache automatically [based on the id of the result](link-to-cache-section), which is reflected in your UI automatically, and we don't explicitly handle the results ourselves.
+When we use mutations in Apollo, the result is typically integrated into the cache automatically [based on the id of the result](link-to-cache-section), which in turn updates UI automatically, so we don't explicitly handle the results ourselves.
 However, querying the fields that may have changed is important.

 <h2 id="basics">Basic Mutations</h2>